BrutalApe/rubik/Readme.md

 fixed rotation bug when no cube present, made it so sides visible and no spacing constant needed.

 Bounding box successfully added; takes same vector input as twistSide, so when selecting a side an outline will be created.

+Can now select a side and rotate it; movements are absolute, and saw weird visual glitches when moving too many pieces.
+Has something to do with piece location not being updated correctly.